 Harvested: 5 August 2021

-This dataset combines records from the separate harvests of books and periodicals available in digital form that have the type 'Government publication'.
-You can explore it using a searchable database running on Glitch.
+This dataset combines records from the separate harvests of books and periodicals available from Trove in digital form that have the type 'Government publication'.

 Harvested: 24 May 2019

 This file includes metadata of 1,511 'Australian' books listed in Trove that have freely available text versions in the Internet Archive.